 But the hefty price tag makes up for the reclining ability of the Embody.
 You can rock it back and forth almost like a rocking chair.
 While the Leap V2 doesn’t allow you to even if the tension is set off.
 Therefore, both brands must’ve used different types of mechanisms.

 So both chairs are one of the premium ones.
 Choosing between the two would mean identifying your priorities.
 Do you want a more cushioned one or a reclining office chair?
 And of course, the budget is a big factor.

 Highly customizable but can be sweaty for some

 The Steelcase Leap V2 is highly customizable too.
 You can specify the specs that you need.
-It seems like you’re adding another upgrade on an already upgraded office chair.
+It seems like you’re adding another upgrade to an already upgraded office chair.
 And this spell extreme comfort especially for those suffering from back pain.

-You can choose the type of caster wheels, the fabric of the seat and the backseat
+You can choose the type of caster wheels, the fabric of the seat, and the backseat

 But the padded seat and backrest can be too hot for those who tend to sweat a lot.
 So one of the alternatives for this dilemma is the Herman Miller Aeron.
-It’s a highly adjustable and customizable chair that’s also in the same tiering at the Steelcase.
+It’s a highly adjustable and customizable chair that’s also in the same tiering at Steelcase.
 Though it can cost a bit more than the V2 office chair.

 The mesh back of the Herman Miller Aeron may provide more breathability and comfort for those who sweat a lot.
-And the Aeron also can accommodate bigger and taller persons and you can choose between 3 sizes.
+And the Aeron also can accommodate bigger and taller people and you can choose between 3 sizes.

 The ErgoHuman by Eurotech is also highly breathable with its mesh back and seat.
-It’s one of the popular ergonomic chairs in the market too.
+It’s one of the most popular ergonomic chairs in the market too.
 In terms of the price range, it’s cheaper compared to the Steelcase Leap V2.
 But you’ll get a more adjustable armrest with the Steelcase Leap.